 Introduction

 Common test conditions (CTC) are desirable to conduct experiments in a well-defined environment and ease the comparison of the outcome of experiments.
 This document defines the CTC for the HDR/WCG Video Coding Experiments.
-There are two anchors defined in CTC: 1) NCL YCbCr and 2) ICTCP.
+There are two anchors defined in HDR CTC: 1) NCL YCbCr and 2) ICTCP.
 Input contributions to JCT-VC should provide a set of results as complete as possible that apply to the proposal compared to the corresponding anchor.
-Results should be reported using the Excel sheets provided by the JCT-VC AHG on HEVC HM and HDRTools software development and software technical evaluation.
+Results should be reported using the attached Excel sheet.

-The following sections define test sequences, quantization parameter values, encoder configurations, and the pre- and post-processing options to be used.
+The following sections define test sequences, encoder configurations, and the pre- and post-processing options to be used.

 Test material